ewired/gjs-guide/docs/guides/gtk/3/03-installing.md

 This guide is built for running the examples you will encounter in the first half of this guide, for setting up an application development environment go [here](../3/12-app-dev.html#using-gnome-builder);

-### Running a Tutorial

-Place any code you would like to run in the code viewer on the left side of the window.

-Now, click the `Run` button in the upper right corner.

-You can see any program output in the output viewer on the right side of the window.

 ## Using The Command Line

 Using the command line is possible but can be difficult if your distribution is not running a modern version of GJS by default.
 Beginning examples may function properly, while more advanced topics fail due to missing features.
 You can view a list of supported GJS features by version [here](../../gjs/features-across-versions.html).